New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 • A dental emergency requires immediate care for issues involving teeth and surrounding tissues, such as severe pain, infection, or trauma.

-• Emergency dental care can be expensive without insurance, with costs ranging from $137-$835 for a tooth extraction to up to $6,514 for dentures.4,5
+• Emergency dental care can be expensive without insurance, with costs ranging from $137 to $835 for a tooth extraction and up to $6,514 for dentures.4,5

-• Having dental insurance can help lower out-of-pocket expenses for emergency treatments like root canals, extractions, and denture replacements.
+• Aflac offers network dental insurance plans for individuals and families that can help lower out-of-pocket expenses for emergency treatments like root canals, extractions, and denture replacements.

 What is a dental emergency?